SoftwareAG/webmethods-developer-portal/README.md

-# webmethods-developer-portal
+# webMethods Developer Portal
-Repository for sharing themes, examples for webMethods Developer Portal product
+webMethods Developer Portal is a platform for securely exposing APIs to the partners, app developers.
+It is a marketplace for API Businesses to drive growth.